-Information for patients from the Maxillofacial Department
+Information for patients

 This leaflet will help you understand about the dental trauma you have experienced, what happens next, and how to look after your mouth in the weeks ahead.

 What is dental trauma?

 Dental trauma includes injury to the teeth, lips, gums, and tongue.
 It can happen at any time, anywhere, to anyone.
 It affects all age groups.